Cost Accounting and Management Essentials You Always Wanted To Know

 • Other aspects of cost allocation and control

-• Decision making using relevant information
+• Decision-making using relevant information

 About the Series

-The Self-Learning Management series is designed to help students, new managers, career switchers and entrepreneurs learn essential management lessons.
-This series is designed to address every aspect of business from HR to Finance to Marketing to Operations, be it any industry.
+marketing books designed to address every aspect of business from HR to Finance to Marketing to Operations.
 Each book includes basic fundamentals, important concepts, standard and well-known principles as well as practical ways of application of the subject matter.
-The distinctiveness of the series lies in that all the relevant information is bundled in a compact form that is very easy to interpret.
+The distinctiveness of the series lies in that all the relevant information is bundled in a compact form that is very

 Frequently asked questions